lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 set-option -g default-command "reattach-to-user-namespace -l zsh"
 ```

-Then I started using the same keys as I use in `vIM` to select and copy text:
+Then I started using the same keys as I use in `vim` to select and copy text:

 ```
 # Vi copypaste